vaibhavkhl/vaibhavkhl.github.io/_drafts/solo-backpacking-seasia.md

 There are so many places in Bangkok to see.
 I wanted to see the red light areas but felt afraid to go there alone.

+From Bangkok I took a train to Suratthani to go Koh Phangan Island.